 A series of non-state armed groups are active in Iraq.
 Below is a selection of the main non-state armed groups.

-Amongst the groups fighting against the Iraqi government are:
+Amongst the groups fighting against the Iraqi government there are:

 The Iraqi government is supported by: